Bang-A-Boomerang

-"Bang-A-Boomerang" is a song by ABBA, first released by Svenne & Lotta (both Swedish and English-language versions).
+"Bang-A-Boomerang" is a song written by ABBA members Benny Andersson, Björn Ulvaeus, and their manager Stig Anderson.
+It was first recorded and released by duo Svenne and Lotta in both Swedish and English.
 The track was first recorded as a demo with English lyrics (but without any recorded vocals) in September 1974 by the ABBA musicians for their eponymous album ABBA.
-The song was written by Benny Andersson, Björn Ulvaeus and Stig Anderson and at one point had the working title "Stop and Listen to Your Heart".
+The track's working title was "Stop and Listen to Your Heart".
 The lyrics compare the "message of love" with the returning boomerangs which the Aboriginal Australians developed.
+Svenne and Lotta's version was released in 1975.

+ABBA would later record their version of "Bang-A-Boomerang" for their eponymous third studio album.
+Their version was released as a single in France, South Africa, and Madagascar.

 History

 In late 1974, Andersson, Ulvaeus and Anderson were invited by Sveriges Television as composers to submit a song to the 1975 Melodifestivalen.
 Since ABBA themselves did not want to compete in the contest again, just one year after having won, they instead gave the opportunity and the song to Polar Music labelmates Svenne & Lotta.
 "Bang-A-Boomerang" was given new Swedish lyrics by Stig Anderson and retitled "Bang en Boomerang" and the duo subsequently made a vocal recording of the track in November 1974—produced by Björn & Benny—with a different arrangement, most noticeably slightly shorter (2:50) than the original demo, to fit the Eurovision three-minute rule.
 The song finished third in the Swedish preselections in February 1975, became one of Svenne & Lotta's biggest hits and spent seven weeks on the Svensktoppen radio chart during the period 9 March – 11 May 1975, with a second place as best result.
 Svenne & Lotta also recorded the song with the original English lyrics, both versions were included on their 1975 album Svenne & Lotta/2 (Polar POLS 259).
 The English version was also released as a single in Denmark and became a big seller there.
 From a Scandinavian perspective, the track is therefore still primarily seen as a hit single and Melodifestivalen classic by Svenne & Lotta.
 Under the name of "Sven & Charlotte", their original English version was also released in most European countries, and in Oceania, charting in several.

 ABBA then re-recorded their English-language version of the song in the Spring of 1975, using the Svenne & Lotta backing track—reputedly to the surprise of the duo, included it on their ABBA album and later also released it as a single in France on 21 April 1975, with "SOS" as B-side, where it was a minor hit.
 Although the track was included on the band's first Greatest Hits album, released on 17 November 1975, the ABBA version was in fact never issued as a single in Scandinavia.
+"Bang-A-Boomerang" later served as a B-side to "I Do, I Do, I Do, I Do, I Do" in the US and Canada and "Mamma Mia" in Turkey.